-One-stage breast reconstruction includes breast reconstruction immediately following a mastectomy procedure.
+In partnership with a general surgeon, one-stage breast reconstruction is performed during the same operative session as the mastectomy procedure.
 This technique allows the patient to only have to undergo one surgical procedure instead of separating the mastectomy and reconstruction into two separate operations.
 There are some great advantages to one-stage breast reconstruction and during a thorough consultation with Dr. Rosenbaum, he will be able to determine if you are an ideal candidate for the procedure.

 With compassion and respect for the patient, our practice offers breast reconstruction surgery to: